“Trading is a game of probabilities. The probability of profit is what keeps us going, while the probability of loss is what keeps us humble.”

 So, imagine you’ve bought a stock, and you’re thinking, “I have a 50-50 chance of making a profit on this”.

 When selling options, we can choose strike prices that are out of the money, meaning that the stock price would have to move in the opposite direction for the option to be exercised, increasing the probability of profit.

-When we sell options, we sell them at strikes that are at the money (where the stock price is trading) or out of the money (at a better price than where the stock price is trading).
-Knowing this, we can automatically assume that we will have a greater than 50% probability of success if we believe just buying or selling stock outright will yield a coin flip opportunity.
+So what if instead, you sell options that are either at strikes that are at the money (where the stock price is trading) or out of the money (at a better price than where the stock price is trading)?

-POP of shorting Hindustan Zinc 280CE > POP of shorting Hindustan Zinc July Futures > POP of shorting Hindustan Zinc Shares
+POP of shorting Hindustan Zinc 280CE > POP of shorting Hindustan Zinc July Futures > POP of shorting 3200 qty Hindustan Zinc Shares

 In Option selling we need to lose the premium first to make a loss; In Option buying, we need to earn the premium first to make a profit.

-When we buy options, we are usually referring to buying spreads.
-Buying a naked option is the worse thing we can do for our break-even, as we don’t hedge the cost of the option in any way. (which means hedge to make a sure shot profit to gain back our premium)
+When we talk about probability of profit and buying options, we usually mean buying spreads.
+If we buy a naked option, it’s the worst thing we can do for our break-even because we don’t hedge the cost of the option in any way (which means hedging to make a sure shot profit to gain back our premium).
+That’s why we go for spreads.

-This is why we stick to spreads.
-Our goal when buying spreads is to obtain a breakeven price that is very close to where the stock price is trading now or just a bit better in an ideal setup.
-Doing so ensures that we have around 50% POP or just a bit better.
+Our aim is to get a breakeven price that’s very close to where the stock price is trading or slightly better in the best case scenario.
+This ensures that we have around a 50% probability of profit or a little bit better.